SeerUK/docker-java/README.md

 Docker Java
 ===========

 Docker Image packaging for Java, built on Ubuntu base images.
+Available on the [Docker Hub][1].

 Usage
 -----

-Similar to the [official Java][1] image:
+Similar to the [official Java][2] image:

 ```
 FROM seeruk/java:openjdk-java8